jthaas/matplotlib-challenge/README.md

 # matplotlib-challenge
 Module 5 Matplotlib HW

-This Module was very challenging for me so I used multiple resources to help solve the problems as directed, below is a list of resources from which I either used code or adapted code from.
+This Module was very challenging for me so I used multiple resources to help solve the problems as directed, below is a list of resources from which I either used code snippets or adapted code from.

 I used the following website for assistance with dropping duplicated information in my dataframe : https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html#pandas.DataFrame.drop_duplicates